If you’re planning a Japan itinerary, you’re most likely going to be visiting Kyoto for a few days as Kyoto is home to many famous landmarks in Japan.

 We pour water over a Bodhisattva who seems to smile as we do so and take photographs of the triple spring where at times, devotees re-enact the deeds of a saint and stand under the freezing waters.

-Many did and a surprisingly 84% survived.
-This practice is prohibited now.
+Many did and a surprisingly 84% survived but this practice is prohibited now.

 Memoirs of a Geisha